 Part IX debt agreements

-Debt agreements provide ‘breathing space’ for small debtors who might be in a debt because of unemployment or excessive use of A debt that does not have to be paid until some future time.
-Being allowed to pay later, in the future, for something you are getting now..
+Debt agreements provide ‘breathing space’ for small debtors who might be in a debt because of unemployment or excessive use of credit.

 A debtor should get independent advice (from a financial counsellor if they are on a low income) on all their options before entering into a debt agreement.

-Other options available to debtors might include applying for a hardship variation through the various ombudsmen, making an informal arrangement with creditors, Done by your own free will.
-See also community treatment order (CTO). bankruptcy, disputing the legality of a debt, selling assets to pay the debts, or doing nothing at all.
+Other options available to debtors might include applying for a hardship variation through the various ombudsmen, making an informal arrangement with creditors, voluntary bankruptcy, disputing the legality of a debt, selling assets to pay the debts, or doing nothing at all.

 See Chapter 5.4: Financial counselling services, for a listing of financial counselling services.

-Also see ‘Compare the formal options’ at www.afsa.gov.au/insolvency/cant-pay-my-debts/compare-formal-options.
+Also see ‘Compare the formal options’ on AFSA’s website.

 Advantages of debt agreements